mehulagg/gitlab/doc/development/rake_tasks.md

 FORCE=yes bundle exec rake setup
 ```

-To save you from answering `yes` manually.
+This will skip the action confirmation/safety check, saving you from answering
+`yes` manually.

 ### Discard `stdout`